atarazana/gramola-operator/part-1-1.md

 	}
 ```

 Last stop, starting the controller.
-From the documentation: *"**Start() starts all registered Controllers** and blocks until the Stop channel is closed. **Returns an error if there is an error starting any controller**.
-If LeaderElection is used, the binary must be exited immediately after this returns, otherwise components that need leader election might continue to run after the leader lock was lost"*
+From the documentation: *“**Start() starts all registered Controllers** and blocks until the Stop channel is closed. **Returns an error if there is an error starting any controller**.
+If LeaderElection is used, the binary must be exited immediately after this returns, otherwise components that need leader election might continue to run after the leader lock was lost”*

 ```go
 	setupLog.Info("starting manager")